influxdata/telegraf/plugins/inputs/varnish/README.md

 ```

 ### Finding Active VCL
 Plugin uses `varnishadm` commandline to find the active VCL.
-Metrics that are related to not active VCL are excluded from
+Metrics that are related to the nonactive VCL are excluded from
 monitoring.

-Finding VCL name in varnish measurement can be adjusted by using custom GO regular expressions.
-By default, the plugin has
+Finding the VCL name in a varnish measurement can be adjusted by using custom GO regular expressions.
+By default, the plugin has a
 builtin list of regexps for KVSTORE, Dynamic Backends (goto) and XCNT metrics types.
 Additional regexps can be
 specified in configuration: